lengfeld/subpatch/website/tut/basic-usage.md

     $ cd ..
     $ git commit -m "external: Adding GooglTest dependency"

-*Info*: Apart from the files of the third party dependency subpatch also adds some metadata to the superproject.
+Info: Apart from the files of the third party dependency subpatch also adds some metadata to the superproject.
 You can find it a the root directory of the git repository in the file `.subpatch`.
 For this tutorial the content looks like